 Dr. Everett earned his Doctor of Dental Surgery at Texas A&M University College of Dentistry (formerly known as Baylor College of Dentistry).
 During his dental training he discovered his passion for surgical procedures and decided to pursue his specialty training in periodontics.
 After completing a master’s degree in oral biology at Texas A&M and a thesis in laser assisted non-surgical therapy (LANST), he returned to west Texas.

 As one of Lubbock’s board-certified periodontists, he is proud to be recognized as one of Incisal Edge Magazine’s Top 40 Under 40 specialists in 2021.
-He is also honored to be considered KCBD’s Best of the West Oral Surgery Center.
+He is also honored to be considered KCBD’s Best of the West Oral Surgery Center in 2022 and 2023.

 He is married to his college sweetheart, Kelsey, a radiology technician.
 They are proud to call Lubbock their home and are excited to be raising their daughter, Hadleigh, and son, Wyatt, in the same West Texas traditions that he grew up in.